 John HaggertySenior Lecturer

-John J. Haggerty is Managing Director of ILR Executive Education in the ILR School (Industrial and Labor Relations) at Cornell University, and a member of the Advisory Board of the Cornell Center for Advanced Human Resources Studies.
+John J. Haggerty is a Senior Lecturer at the ILR School (Industrial and Labor Relations) at Cornell University.
 Mr. Haggerty completed his Ph.D. in Human Resources Studies (at Cornell ILR), with a focus on Human Resource Functional Excellence.
 He has a BS in Industrial and Labor Relations from Cornell ILR, and an MBA from Case Western Reserve, Weatherhead School of Management.

 Prior to returning to Cornell, Mr. Haggerty enjoyed a 27-year career as an HR practitioner, including twenty-one years at General Electric where he was Vice President of Human Resources for their Industrial Systems business.
 Haggerty also served as Manager of Corporate Human Resources for GE's operations in Europe, Africa and the Middle East, based in London.
 His HR background is primarily in manufacturing and service businesses, with extensive exposure to collective bargaining and industrial relations around the world.